KallistiOS/KallistiOS/utils/dc-chain/README.md

 *may* work, but are not guaranteed to function properly.

 Several dependencies such as `wget`, `gettext`, `texinfo`, `gmp`, `mpfr`, `libmpc`, etc. are required to build the toolchain.
-The [`doc`](doc/README.md) directory contains useful platform-specific instructions for installing dependencies.
+Check the platform-specific instructions above for installing dependencies on your system.

 ## Configuration